(Canis lupis ssp. dingo)

 Where do Dingoes live?

-Dingoes were found across most of mainland Australia.
-They live in a variety of habitats, from deserts to snow-covered alpine areas, from grasslands to rainforests, though they favour edges of forests next to grasslands.
+Dingoes were found across most of mainland Australia – from deserts to snow-covered alpine areas, from grasslands to rainforests, though they favour edges of forests next to grasslands.

 The Dingo is Australia’s largest terrestrial carnivore, though it occasionally eats plants and fruits.
 They're opportunistic hunters, but will also scavenge food.
 The bulk of their diet is made up of meat: they eat kangaroos, wallabies, feral pigs, wombats, small mammals (rabbits, rodents), birds and lizards.
 Fish are a large part of the Frazer Islands Dingoe's diet, and in the Northern Territory, Dingoes are known to hunt water buffalo!2